rhiot/gitbook/gateway/camel_components/camel_gpsd_component.md

 * pass the host and optionally port to the GPSD endpoint, just as demonstrated on the snippet below:

     from("gpsd:current-position?host=localhost?port=2947").
-      convertBodyTo(String.class).
+      marshal().json(Jackson).
       to("file:///var/gps-coordinates");

-The message body is a `io.rhiot.component.gpsd.ClientGpsCoordinates` instance:
+The message body is a `io.rhiot.datastream.schema.GpsCoordinates` instance:

-    ClientGpsCoordinates currentPosition = consumerTemplate.receiveBody("gpsd:current-position", ClientGpsCoordinates.class);
+    GpsCoordinates currentPosition = consumerTemplate.receiveBody("gpsd:current-position", GpsCoordinates.class);
+    double lat = currentPosition.getLat();
+    double lng = currentPosition.getLng();

-`ClientGpsCoordinates` class name is prefixed with the `Client` to indicate that these coordinates have been created on the device, not on the server side of the IoT solution.
+`GpsCoordinates` class name is prefixed with the `Client` to indicate that these coordinates have been created on the device, not on the server side of the IoT solution.

 The TPVObject (Time-Position-Velocity report) instance created by a gpsd4java engine is available in exchange under the header